Adobe Photoshop has a built-in feature that lets you flip an image or object quite easily.

 This guide is great if you want to flip a single picture without involving a more complex editing process.

 2. Go to Image > Image Rotation and select Flip Canvas Horizontal or Flip Canvas Vertical.

 3. After you flip your image, go to File > Save or press CTRL+S to save the image.

 While this method is perfect for editing a single piece of the image, there are some scenarios where you want to flip an image on top of other layers.
 Here is the guide.

 This method would be fit if you trying to flip an image on a Photoshop project with multiple layers.

 1. Launch Photoshop, and then select the object (layer) you want to flip.

 2. Locate Edit > Transform and select either Flip Horizontal or Flip Vertical.

-3. If you finished, click File > Save or CTRL+S to save your new image.
+3. When you finished, click File > Save or CTRL+S to save your new image.